nleanba/typst-theoretic/src/base.typ

 }

 /// Use this to place a QED in the (next) block equation.
-/// Can be called eitehr as with `#show: ` or simply by wrapping the block equation.
+/// Can be called either as with `#show: ` or simply by wrapping the block equation.
 ///
 /// #example(scale-preview: 90%, ```typ
 /// #import theoretic: qed-in-equation